terracota-p/terracota-p.github.io/about.md

 permalink: /about/
 ---

-I'm a software engineer with a passion for TDD, clean code and architecture.
+I'm a software engineer with a passion for BDD, TDD, clean code and architecture, agile and devops culture.